neomannskar/tinyLib/README.md

 # tinyLib
-A small customizable library for C/C++ development.
+A small customizable library for C development.